 Contact Details

-Rising petrol and diesel costs are having a direct impact on the cost of living across New Zealand.
-For example, in December 2025, regular 91 petrol averaged around $2.66/liter, while premium 95 was about $2.84/liter.
-By April 2026, the price of 91 has surged to approximately $3.49 per liter—an increase of $0.83 in just four months.
+For example, in December 2025, regular 91 petrol averaged around $2.66/litre, while premium 95 was about $2.84/litre.
+By April 2026, the price of 91 has surged to approximately $3.49 per litre, an increase of $0.83 in just four months.

 Choosing a fuel-efficient car is one of the most practical ways to manage rising fuel costs and reduce long-term expenses.
 In addition, fuel-efficient vehicles produce lower carbon emissions, helping reduce environmental impact and support a more sustainable future.

-A car’s fuel efficiency depends on factors such as engine size, technology, weight, and aerodynamics.
-For instance, a smooth and aerodynamic body shape allows the car to move with less effort.
-This is why sedans are generally more fuel-efficient than SUVs; lighter vehicles require less energy to move.
-Additionally, smaller engines and hybrid systems help to reduce fuel consumption.
 Driving habits also play a crucial role in fuel efficiency.
 The metric L/100 km is commonly used to measure fuel consumption.
-For example, if the car consumes 3 L/100 km, it means that it uses 3 liters of fuel to travel 100 kilometers, which is typically considered very fuel-efficient when compared to a car that consumes 4 L/100 km or more.
+For example, if the car consumes 3 L/100 km, it means that it uses 3 litres of fuel to travel 100 kilometres, which is typically considered very fuel-efficient when compared to a car that consumes 4 L/100 km or more.

 Here are the top-ranked self-charging hybrid vehicles.